-- Who is required to attend the interview - Documents and information that should be brought to the interview or uploaded on-line
+- the scheduled engining interview, including any s - Who is required to attend the interview - Documents and information that should be brought to the interview or uploaded on-line

 6.11 The Eligibility Interview

 Families selected from the waiting list are required to participate in an eligibility interview.
 The head of household and all adult household members over 18 are required to attend the interview.
 The interview will be conducted only if the head of household or spouse/co-head provides appropriate documentation of legal identity.
 The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as complete required forms, provide required signatures, and submit required documentation.